richardgourley/bootstrap-4-navbars/README.md

 ## Build a bootstrap navbar step by step

-It proved tricky to get the bootstrap navbar I required set up exactly as I wanted it for a project.
+Completely bespoke navbars can be built still using mostly bootstrap classes.
+This guide is to help anyone struggling with that.
-Starting from basic-navbar.html, each example in numbered order, builds upon the previous example to build up to the finished navbar in example11.html
+This step by step guide starts with a basic bootstrap navbar in basic-navbar.html, following onto example1.html and example2.html and so on, each example building upon the previous example to build up to the finished bespoke navbar in example11.html

-Step by step
+Steps to achieve a bespoke navbar
 1. Move brand and menu inside container div with margin
 2. Keep brand left but menu to the right of div container.
 3. Add logo - make sure it sits nicely in the navbar and has the correct width.